pmp-library/pmp-library/docs/tutorial.md

 If you're having trouble with one of the steps, please read the detailed @ref installation instructions carefully.
 You can also head over to our [discussions](https://github.com/pmp-library/pmp-library/discussions) forum and ask for help.

-## Introduction
+## Basic Concepts

-In general, a polygonal surface mesh is composed of vertices, edges and faces as well as the incidence relationships between them. pmp::SurfaceMesh stores the connectivity information based on halfedges, i.e., pairs of directed edges with opposing direction.
+A polygonal surface mesh is composed of vertices, edges, and faces.
+We call those _entities_.
+In order to access and manipulate the mesh, you also need incidence relationships between those entities.
+The central class for storing and manipulating all that data is pmp::SurfaceMesh.
+It stores connectivity information based on halfedges, i.e., pairs of directed edges with opposing direction.
 To be more precise:

 - Each vertex stores an outgoing halfedge.
 - Each face stores an incident halfedge.
 - Each halfedge stores its incident face, its target vertex, and its previous and next halfedges within the face.

 The halfedge connectivity is illustrated in the figure below:

 ![Halfedge connectivity.](./images/halfedge-connectivity.svg)

-In the following sections we describe the basic usage of pmp::SurfaceMesh by means of simple example programs and code excerpts.
+In the following, we show the basic usage of pmp::SurfaceMesh by example.

-## Basics
+## Adding Elements by Hand

-The very basic usage of pmp::SurfaceMesh is demonstrated in the example below.
+The basic usage of pmp::SurfaceMesh is demonstrated in the example below.
 The program first instantiates a pmp::SurfaceMesh object as well as four vertex handles.
 These handles, as well as the handles for the other mesh entities `Halfedge`, `Edge` and `Face` basically indices.
 Four vertices are added to the mesh, as well as four triangular faces composing a tetrahedron.
 Finally, the number of vertices, edges, and faces is printed to standard output.

 \snippet basics.cpp basics

 ## Iterators and Circulators

 In order to sequentially access mesh entities pmp::SurfaceMesh provides iterators for each entity type:

 1. pmp::SurfaceMesh::VertexIterator
 2. pmp::SurfaceMesh::HalfedgeIterator
 3. pmp::SurfaceMesh::EdgeIterator
 4. pmp::SurfaceMesh::FaceIterator

 Similar to iterators, pmp::SurfaceMesh also provides circulators for the ordered enumeration of all incident vertices, halfedges, or faces around a given face or vertex.
 The example below demonstrates the use of iterators and circulators for computing the mean valence of a mesh.

 \snippet iterators.cpp iterators

 ## Dynamic Properties

 Attaching additional attributes to mesh entities is important for many applications. pmp::SurfaceMesh supports properties by means of synchronized arrays that can be (de-)allocated dynamically at run-time.
 Property arrays are also used internally, e.g., to store vertex coordinates.
 The example program below shows how to access vertex coordinates through the pre-defined point property.

 \snippet barycenter.cpp barycenter

 The dynamic (de-)allocation of properties at run-time is managed by a set of four different functions.

 - Add a new property of a specific type for a given entity.
 Example: